django-oscar/django-oscar/docs/source/ref/settings.rst

 Default: ``http``

-The schema that will be used to build absolute url in ``absolutize_url`` template tag.
+The schema that will be used to build absolute url in ``absolute_url`` template tag.